 The diagonally anisotropic material in the example file ([[diagonal_anisotropy.fsp]]) has a permittivity of n_xx, n_yy, n_zz = [2, 2, 1.001].
 The anisotropic nature of the material is easily visible by comparing the field profiles of the Ex and Ez fields.
 Notice the reflection and refraction visible in the Ex fields that is not present in the Ez fields.

 The users may refer to the [[compare-attributes.lsf]] script file to learn how to perform a given LC rotation using different grid attributes.
 The script sets up the grid attributes in the [[anisotropy-RCWA-FDTD-STACK.fsp]] simulation file.
-It then compares the phase differences induced by the rotation for s- and p-polarization in FDTD, RCWA, and STACK solvers.
+It then compares the phase differences induced by the rotation for s- and p-polarization for FDTD, RCWA, and STACK solvers.

 For more information, see the following sub-topics: